Global city...small town feel

 I am BOTH creative AND evidence-based.
 There is no better way to bring authenticity to a therapeutic relationship than through thoughtful empirically-supported treatment.
 While therapy can feel slow and winding at times, rest assured that I care about the end results as much as you do.

 The technical stuff

 I am a Licensed Marriage and Family Therapist, No. MFT001562, board certified in the State of Georgia, and AAMFT Clinical Supervisor, coaching new mental health professionals working toward post-graduate licensure.
-I have advanced clinical competence in ecosystemic biopsychosocial approaches to health and wellness.
+I have advanced clinical competence in ecosystemic biopsychosocial approaches, gender affirming care, attachment-oriented psychotherapy, and grief work.
 I am the product of COAMFTE Accreditation, from my masters to doctoral training—both anchored in systems theory and cybernetics, and focused on the application of culturally-responsive clinical practice.